Trebišov: History

 The castle was once again reinforced, and Austrian forces occupied it in 1675.
-In 1682, Thököly Imre captured it and then fled from continuous Austrian attacks, so they blew the castle up, since then it has been in ruins.
+In 1682, Emeric Thököly captured it and then fled from continuous Austrian attacks, so they blew the castle up, since then it has been in ruins.
 In 1692 Leopold I gave his rights on the property by a donation to Theresia Keglevich.
 From her descendants it came into the possession of the Csáky family.
 In 1786, the Csáky family was using the ruins to build another castle in the city.
 This castle moved to the Andrássy family by marriage in 1838 and rebuilt it in Neorenaissance style.

 By 1787, the population had grown to 2,366.
 In 1831, the city was the center of the cholera uprising, which was suppressed by the military on 5 August.
 In the nineteenth century, the city was impacted by the waves of migration to America.
 The city's economy improved in the early twentieth century, when several agricultural enterprises were established, such as a sugar processing plant in 1910.
 In 1911, an electric power station built.

 In 1910, there were 2,323 (49.34%) Hungarians and 2,181 (46.33%) Slovak from a population of 4,708.
+In 1918, the town was occupied by Czechoslovak forces, in 1920, it officially became part of Czechoslovakia with the name Trebišov.
 In 1929, the town became the seat of its own Trebišov County.
 During World War II, the Slovak population supported the partisan groups.
 The city was occupied by the Soviet Army on 1 December 1944.
 In January 1945, the Slovak National Council was formed here.
 The population in 2001 was 22,342, of which 87% were Slovak, 8.9% Roma and 1.7% Hungarian.